-Also include collectibles gain and losses.
-A collectibles gain or loss is any gain or loss from the sale or exchange of a collectible that is a capital asset but only if that asset was held either:
+Enter in column (g) only the amount, if any, from Part II, column (f), that is from collectibles gains and losses.
+A collectibles gain or loss is any long-term gain or loss from the sale or exchange of a collectible that is a capital asset.